Hugo Larsen: Travelling Rachel, St. Thomas 1906

 As mentioned, Rachel Proctor was born appr.
 1888 (more precisely between 25 Oct 1887 and 27 Apr 1888) on Anegada - "the drowned island" - the furthest east of the British Virgin Islands, a low lying coral island with few job opportunities besides fishing and treasure recovery from shipwrecks around the island.
 A number of immigrants from Anegada came to St. Thomas a hundred years ago, among them Rachel Proctor.

 Being a nanny becomes Rachel Proctor's mission in life.
 She loves the children and they love her in return.
 A life-long mutual love.
-She follows them everywhere and naturally she accompanies the family on the visits to Denmark in 1914 and to New York in 1918.
+She follows them everywhere and naturally she accompanies the family on the visit to New York in 1918.

 When Baumann has completed the obligations of the Danish administration, the family and Rachel return to Denmark in the spring of 1920, but not for long.
 In 1921, Baumann is appointed consul-general in Chicago and the family crosses the Atlantic again.
 This time as always with Rachel accompanying the family.
 The children grow up in Chicago and they eventually leave the home.
 But Rachel stays.
 And when Baumann's son Harald marries and gets children of his own, Rachel becomes nanny for the next generation.